• Skip to main content

 How do you get life insurance if you have Crohn’s disease?

-Crohn’s disease is an inflammatory bowel disease, characterized by chronic inflammation.
+Crohn’s disease is an inflammatory bowel disease characterized by chronic inflammation.

-And while there is no known cure for Crohn’s, successful treatment allows life insurers to offer coverage.
+And while there is no known cure for Crohn’s, the successful treatment allows life insurers to offer coverage.

-Crohn’s Disease Life Insurance Underwriting
+How Crohn’s Disease Affects Your Life Insurance

-Underwriters are concerned about:
+In general, underwriters are concerned about:

 • The extent of gastrointestinal involvement